 Michael Head is a Senior Research Fellow based in the Faculty of Medicine and the Global Health Research Institute at University of Southampton.
-He joined Southampton is October 2015, and prior to this was at University College London for eleven years and retains a visiting position at UCL, in the Farr Institute for Health Informatics.
+He joined Southampton is October 2015, and prior to this was at University College London for eleven years in the Farr Institute for Health Informatics, acting as researcher and project manager on the UK Infectious Disease Research Network (IDRN).
 He is co-founder of the ResIn study and has been involved in leading work on mapping infectious disease research investments since 2006 (initially via the Infectious Disease Research Network).
-He has developed and refined the methodology surrounding the data collection, categorisation of studies and presentation of results.
-He is lead author on most of the study’s many peer-reviewed outputs and has invited to give many lectures on this work at national and international conferences and seminars, including speaking for the Royal Society of Medicine Global Health Alerts series in November 2012.
-He was manager of the Infectious Disease Research Network (IDRN) since 2004 and has developed and maintained their highly-accessed website (over 60,000 hits each year for the last five years).
-Through the IDRN, he has excellent links and broad knowledge of the infectious disease research community, and has authored several influential reports on IDRN outputs and priority topics.
-He has completed a PhD by published works (using the ResIn outputs) at the University of Amsterdam and the Amsterdam Institute of Global Health, has studied epidemiology to postgraduate level at the London School of Hygiene and Tropical Medicine, and has also trained in global health, systematic reviews, health policy and data linkage.
+Michael has excellent links and broad knowledge of the infectious disease research community, and has authored several influential reports on IDRN outputs and priority topics.
+He has completed a PhD from the University of Amsterdam, has studied epidemiology to postgraduate level at the London School of Hygiene and Tropical Medicine, and has also trained in global health, systematic reviews, health policy and data linkage.
 He has research interests in care homes and infectious disease (especially scabies), and also public engagement (he is a regular speaker on the subject of vaccinations and ‘anti-vaxxers’ at Skeptics in the Pub meetings around the UK, and has taken this talk into secondary schools).

 Dr Rebecca Brown